 TIPS AND TRICKS WHEN APPLYING FOR CREDIT

-2. Have your D&B® report in the best possible position before lenders see it for the first time.
+2. Have your commercial credit report in the best possible position before lenders see it for the first time.
 Since a denial on a credit application could prevent you from re-applying for six months, it is crucial that all of the data elements be present in your report prior to sending out your applications and getting immediate approvals.
-Unlike taking a driver’s license test, “do-over’s” can’t happen for 6 months.
+Unlike taking a driver’s license test, “do-over’s” can’t happen for 6-to-12 months.
 Make sure your business credit profile is carefully prepared before you apply for credit.

-5. Meet the minimum requirements of Revolving credit versus Net terms credit in your D&B® report.
-With revolving credit, you are paying for your purchase over time, such as buying a printer and making small payments over the next six months.
+5. Meet the minimum requirements of Revolving credit versus Net terms credit in your D&B report.
+With revolving credit, you are paying for your purchases over time, such as buying a printer and making small payments over the next six months.
 Net terms credit is an invoice you receive that has to be paid in full within a set period of days, such as Net30, Net15, or Net10.

 6. One of the biggest deterrents to getting a credit approval is knowing WHEN to apply.
-Oftentimes, small business owners think they can apply as soon as they get their 80 Paydex® score from D&B® and do not understand the whole approval process.
+Oftentimes, small business owners think they can apply as soon as they get their 80 Paydex score and do not understand the whole approval process.
 Readiness for great credit approvals is like lining up all the planets in a single row, or putting the last piece of a puzzle into place.
 It has to be done at the right time, when ALL of the elements are in place, and reflecting ONLY positive light on your business.

 7. Make no mistake.
 HOW to apply is equally important as WHEN to apply.
 It is best to submit your application either online or in the store.
 The risk for failure is too high when submitting applications over the phone.
 Human error or failure to provide full disclosure of information can keep you from getting to your goals.

-9. If you are trying to build solid business credit (as opposed to just trying to rip off unsuspecting creditors) you will apply for different types of credit to build a well-rounded D&B® profile that includes a variety of creditors, a variety of credit types, a variety of credit terms, and a variety of inquiry histories.
+9. If you are trying to build solid business credit (as opposed to just trying to rip off unsuspecting creditors) you will apply for different types of credit to build a well-rounded D&B profile that includes a variety of creditors, a variety of credit types, a variety of credit terms, and a variety of inquiry histories.
 Practice solid techniques to ensure you move at a steady, confident, and responsible pace, where every piece of achieved credit helps you to build additional credit and limit the risk to your business.